TL2005/TypingSVG/README.md

 5. Star this repo ~ 😄

 ## Deploy It Yourself
 Since this project is hosted on a free Vercel account, resources are limited.
-To ensure optimal performance and availability, it's recommended to deploy Typing SVG on your own.
+To ensure optimal performance and availability, it's recommended to deploy TypingSVG on your own.
 Here's how:

 1. Sign in or create a Vercel account at [vercel](https://vercel.com/).